Introduction: 55 Gallon Barrel Dry Well

 I had a section of my backyard that turned into a river during heavy rain.
 Then the water pooled for a while less than 10 feet from my house and finally made its way along the "path of least resistance" into my basement.

-After listening to he advise from several people I decided to create a Dry Well.
+After listening to the advice from several people I decided to create a Dry Well.

 The basic concept of a dry well is to collect and redirect rain underground and allow it to filter its way to an area further away from buildings.